trailmarkerlib/DataExplore/index.md

+This repository contains interactive jupytor notebooks based on the book <i>Python for Everybody: Exploring Data in Python 3</i> by Charles Severance.
+Access the book and lessons related to the book <a href="https://www.py4e.com/" target="Blank">here</a>.

-# Conda environment with environment.yml
+### Conda environment with environment.yml

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/trailmarkerlib/exploreDataPython/HEAD)

 Access this Binder by clicking the blue badge above or at the following URL:

 https://mybinder.org/v2/gh/trailmarkerlib/exploreDataPython/HEAD

-This repository contains interactive jupytor notebooks based on the book <i>Python for Everybody: Exploring Data in Python 3</i> by Charles Severance.
-Access the book and lessons related to the book <a href="https://www.py4e.com/" target="Blank">here</a>.

 <!--